Last updated on .

 Stone Barracks

-Across from the northeast corner of Geze Park are the Stone Barracks (Taşkışla).
+Across from the northeast corner of Gezi Park are the Stone Barracks (Taşkışla).
 They were built by English architect William James Smith between 1846 and 1852.
 It was originally used as a military hospital (Mekteb-i Tıbbiye-i Şahane) and treated French soldiers during the Crimean War.
 In 1860, it was converted into a military barracks to protect Dolmabahçe Palace, which is a short distance downhill.

 Stone Barracks